GoogleContainerTools/distroless/README.md

 It improves the signal to noise of scanners (e.g. CVE) and reduces the burden of establishing provenance to just what you need.

 Distroless images are _very small_.
-The smallest distroless image, `gcr.io/distroless/static`, is around 650 kB.
+The smallest distroless image, `gcr.io/distroless/static-debian11`, is around 2 MiB.
-That's about 25% of the size of `alpine` (~2.5 MB), and less than 1.5% of the size of `debian` (50 MB).
+That's about 50% of the size of `alpine` (~5 MiB), and less than 2% of the size of `debian` (124 MiB).

-For example, `gcr.io/distroless/static` is a container image that's much smaller than [this image of a shipping container](https://unsplash.com/photos/bukjsECgmeU).
-It's about 1/3rd the size of all the resources on [this page you're reading right now](https://github.com/GoogleContainerTools/distroless).
-It's very small.

 ## How do I use distroless images?

-These images are built using the [bazel](https://bazel.build) tool, but they can also be used through other Docker image build tooling.
+These images are built using [bazel](https://bazel.build), but they can also be used through other Docker image build tooling.

 ## How do I verify distroless images?